awsdocs/amazon-sqs-developer-guide/doc_source/sqs-creating-custom-policies-architecture.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/number-2-red.png) Your resources contained within the AWS service \(for example, Amazon SQS queues\)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/number-3-red.png) Your policies\.
-It is a good practice to have one policy per resource The AWS service itself provides an API you use to upload and manage your policies\.
+It is a good practice to have one policy per resource\.
+The AWS service provides an API you use to upload and manage your policies\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/number-4-red.png) Requesters and their incoming requests to the AWS service\.